Maintaining the Good

 - We are conducting a long-term replicated experiment focused on three common grazing regimes in the Great Basin: dormant season grazed, spring-defer rotationally grazed and grazing exclusion at a moderate utilization of bunchgrasses in 15-20 acre pastures.

-- Status: Currently in year five of a five plus year project, and have completed one year of pre-treatment data collection and, 4 years of treatment application and 3 years of post-treatment data collection.
+- Status: Currently transitioning the project into long term monitoring after completion of one year of pre-treatment data (2017) and, 4 years of treatment application and post-treatment data collection (2018-2021).

 - Anticipated publications:

 - Influences of Moderate Levels of Rotational and Winter Grazing on Subsequent Year’s Sagebrush Habitat Characteristics

 Fourteen of Oregon’s seventeen Horse Management Areas (HMAs) located in sagebrush rangelands overlap either partially or entirely with BLM’s preliminary priority sage-grouse habitat, with the core distinction indicating the highest quality grouse habitat.
 Currently there is a high degree of uncertainty regarding wild horse grazing impacts to grouse habitat and population metrics.
 Preserving these core habitat areas is a top conservation priority, and we need a science-based understanding of horse impacts if we wish to mitigate any potential negative effects to grouse habitat.

 - We have initiated a concentrated horse grazing study on private land